aniruddha2004/rag-pdf-web-chatbot/README.md

 - Retrieve additional context via web searches using Tavily when the answer isn't found in the PDF.
 - Leverage a tool-calling agent that orchestrates interactions between the tools and the OpenAI language model.

-Built with OpenAI, LangChain, Tavily, Chroma, and Gradio, this project offers a seamless and intelligent way to interact with document content and online information.
+Built with OpenAI, LangChain, Tavily, Chroma, HTML, CSS and JavaScript, this project offers a seamless and intelligent way to interact with document content and online information.

 ---